Corn Gluten Meal

 Which is It?
 Herbicide or Food?

-Corn Gluten Meal (CGM) is classified by EPA as a "minimum risk pesticide" but it is a significant health risk in human and pet foods.
+Corn Gluten Meal (CGM) is classified by EPA as a "minimum risk pesticide" so what is it doing in human and pet foods?

 Aug 5, 2013 | TheDogPress.com